malliina/live-reload/README.md

 ## Releasing a new version

-To release a new version to Bintray, run:
+To release a new version to Maven Central, run:

     sbt release

-This will push a new tag to version control, which triggers this [GitHub Action](.github/workflows/release.yml) that releases a new version.
+This will push a new tag to version control, which triggers this [GitHub Action](.github/workflows/release.yml) that pushes artifacts to Maven Central.

 ## Prior art